HGH and Other Height Treatments

 Children with HGH deficiency can receive treatment to increase their hormone levels, which will have an impact not only on their height but on their overall physical health.
 However, such treatments must be administered before they reach an age at which their growth plates close.
 The most common treatment is injections of synthetic HGH like Saizen, which artificially increase the amount of the hormone in the body.
 This type of treatment has a record of success, but there are a few considerations that should be taken into account.
 First, synthetic HGH (Somatropin) is only available with a doctor’s prescription, which can be inconvenient.
 Any product obtained without a prescription cannot be guaranteed to be safe or effective for use in humans.
 Also, the hormone can only be given in the form of injections, which is difficult for those individuals who dislike needles.
 However, the manufacturers of artificial HGH use insulin needles for the injections, thus considerably lessening the chance of pain.
 In addition, HGH injections can be prohibitively expensive.
 According to one source, they can cost as much as US$30,000 annually.

-Finally, HGH injections might cause adverse side effects in the patient.
-Minor side effects can entail swelling and irritation around the injection site, changes in mood, and pain in the joints and muscles.
-More severe effects might include elevated blood sugar and pressure on the brain.
+Finally, HGH injections might cause adverse side effects.
+Minor side effects include swelling and irritation around the injection site, mood changes, pain in the joints and muscles, etc. More severe effects might include elevated blood sugar and pressure on the brain.
 The most severe side effect that has been noted is that HGH injections caused death in some individuals with Prader-Willi Syndrome.
 However, those children were also extremely overweight and suffered from lung infection or difficulty breathing.

 Limb Lengthening Surgery To Grow Taller